-The La India Project located in the Sierra San Francisco, approximately 140 kilometres north of the capital city of Durango, Mexico was acquired in the fall of 2006.
+The La India Project is located approximately 140 kilometres north of the capital city of Durango, Mexico.

-La India is an iron oxide low sulfidation gold system with mineralization occurring in an intrusive rhyolite breccia that is currently estimated to be at least 70 by 300 metres in surface exposure.
-During its initial field evaluation the

-Company took a total of 16 reconnaissance samples.
+La India, which was acquired in late 2006, is an iron oxide low sulfidation gold system with mineralization occurring in an intrusive rhyolite breccia that is currently estimated to be at least 70 by 300 metres in surface exposure.
+During its initial field evaluation the Company took a total of 16 reconnaissance samples.
 The average value of these samples was 1.486 grams per tonne gold, with a high of 10.8 grams per tonne and a low value of 0.02 grams per tonne.
 Samples consisted of panel grabs as well as continuous chips taken over intervals ranging from 2 to 10 metres.
 The mineralized breccia zone contains hydrothermal and explosive fragments of rhyolite porphyry cemented by a matrix of siliceous iron oxide.
 High density (<1 cm wide) stockworking quartz veinlets cut both the matrix and fragments of the breccia, which intrudes rhyolite volcanics.
 The area is also cut by several large regional extensional faults.
 Regional reconnaissance indicates that the exploration potential around the known breccia is good.
 Two small gambusino workings have been found within the project area, but there is no evidence that the property has been examined by other modern exploration companies.
-The Company has completed two phases of rock chip and stream sediment sampling.

-To date, 100 samples have been taken from the zone by the Company with a global average of 9.844 grams per tonne gold.
+The Company completed two phases of rock chip and stream sediment sampling comprised of 100 samples averaging of 9.84 grams per tonne gold.
 Highlighted intervals of continuous chip sampling include 15 metres @ 2.42 grams per tonne gold, 32 metres @ 2.31 grams per tonne gold, and 48 metres @ 1.08 grams per tonne gold.